madmarcos-codeup/elixir-rest-blog/src/main/resources/curriculum/v-security/20-testing-oauth.md

 # Testing with OAuth 2.0

-Now that we have the core security pieces in place, we will need to take a look at:
+Now that we have the core com.example.restblog.security pieces in place, we will need to take a look at: